Doberm4n/POELevelingGuide/OptionalGuideText/Glossary.md

 - **Conflux** is a type of buff that causes hits from all combined damage types to apply chill, shock, and/or ignite, overriding the usual rule that only cold damage can chill, lightning damage can shock and fire damage can ignite;

-- **Unholy** Might is a buff.
+- **Unholy Might** is a buff.
 30% of your physical damage is added as extra chaos damage;

-- **Unholy** Damage is a buff granted by some corrupted minions from Catarina missions.
+- **Unholy Damage** is a buff granted by some corrupted minions from Catarina missions.
 It makes enemies and allies around the corrupted undead deal increased damage;

-- **Consecrated** ground is a beneficial ground effect that provides additional life regeneration.
+- **Consecrated ground** is a beneficial ground effect that provides additional life regeneration.
 The character and his allies regenerate an additional 6% of their maximum life per second.[a]
 Hits against enemies on consecrated ground have 100% increased critical strike chance;

+- **Hinder** is a debuff that reduces movement speed on the affected target.
+A creature can only be affected by one Hinder at a time; if a creature is hindered by multiple sources only the strongest Hinder takes effect.
+Hinder is applied by spells, just like maim is by attacks.
+Since maim and hinder are different debuffs, an enemy can be affected by both simultaneously;

+- **Ash** is a debuff that causes the affected target to have less movement speed and increased fire damage taken.[1]
+Ash has a duration of 4 seconds;

 #### Ailments